 |So, what's the alternative?|

-If you haven't read the World of Darkness base book (that's the new World of Darkness, that first offered a unified system for all the setting's different spheres), there's a chart in the attributes section I would recommend reading, and re-reading.
+If you haven't read the Chronicles of Darkness, there's a chart in the attributes section I would recommend reading, and re-reading.
 You find it near the Strength stat, and it specifically lists the amount of weight a character with a corresponding score can lift without a roll.
 You find a similar chart in the game Scion, where the Feat of Strength table lists what sorts of things are possible for characters whose raw physical power meets certain pre-determined levels (rip an unfortified door off its hinges, punch through concrete, stop a truck in its tracks, etc.).